Product catalog setup in Webflow: structure, fields, and best practices

 Key takeaways

-• Inclusion of essential data - product specs, images, price - to ensure accuracy across the board.
+- Include the essential data (product specs, images, price) to ensure accuracy across the board.

 What is a product catalog?